dropmeaword/rutt-etra/docs/shaders.md

 Shader code must be placed in the `data/shaders` folder.
 Each shader in it's on file, with extensions `.glsl`.
 If a file with the same name (but `.meta` as extension) is found it will be loaded and will be used to define shader-specific variables.
 If no meta file is found the shader will be loaded just fine but no additional variables will be defined.
 See [Shader metadata](shadermeta.md) for details.

+## Shaders on Android

+Android only supports a subset of the GLSL spec, the [GLSL ES specification](https://www.khronos.org/registry/gles/specs/3.2/GLSL_ES_Specification_3.20.pdf) specifically, so keep that in mind.

 ## Shader variables

 The following variables are available to all shaders.